Fence Help: General Troubleshooting and Receiver Collar Questions

 Clean cuts in yards with just the right amount of moisture in the ground are relatively easy to find for us.
 But dry the ground out too much, or put too much moisture in the ground and it gets tricky and takes more time.

-Nicks in the line do not present an immediate problem to the system until they begin to fail in a cascading manner over time.
+Nicks in the line don’t present immediate problems to the system.
+However, one day, months or years from now, they will begin to fail in a cascading manner.
 This means that you unplug the fence when the first one fails, then the others may soon fail shortly thereafter.
 We do not know if the one break is the first of many more to come, or the one and only.
 Though, with a Volt/Ohm meter, we can generally tell if there are other problems in the yard, such as bad splices.
 That doesn’t mean we can find the bad splice, only tell that it/they exist.

 Wind?
-Yes, even wind.
-The Windnd will dry out a yard when the yard dries out, big cracks can open in the ground.
+Yes.
+Even wind.
+Wind dries out a yard.
+When the yard dries out, cracks open in the ground.
 That causes pressure or pulling forces on a line.
 As moisture content is lowered, then a yard’s soil is less conductive and a bad splice may cease to carry enough current and a wire break alert can sound.

 Wind also exacerbates a bad splice situation when the bad splice is near a tree that can move as the tree sways a little.
 Gentle swaying rocks the ground in the vicinity of the tree.
 This slight movement shifts the ground around a tiny break or bad splice.
 Continuous pulling of the wire just a tiny bit over and over again can cause a splice to separate, or a nick to break or pull and relax, pull and relax.
 Connect, disconnect, connect, disconnect.